 How to Build a Prioritization Matrix That Leadership Actually Uses

-Every PM has been in this meeting: twelve items on the roadmap, budget for six, and a room full of stakeholders who each think their item is number one.
+Every PM has been in this meeting.
+Twelve items on the roadmap, budget for six, a room full of stakeholders who each think their item is number one.
 Somebody pulls up a spreadsheet.
-Someone else suggests "let's just vote."
-Twenty minutes later, the HiPPO (highest-paid person's opinion) wins and the spreadsheet gets filed somewhere nobody will open again.
+Someone suggests "let's just vote."
+Twenty minutes later the HiPPO (highest-paid person's opinion) wins and the spreadsheet gets filed somewhere nobody will open again.

-I've run prioritization exercises for programs across enterprise environments in tech, retail, and aerospace.
-The ones that worked all had one thing in common: the framework was chosen to match the decision, not the other way around.
+I've run prioritization exercises across enterprise programs in tech, retail, and aerospace.
+The ones that worked picked the framework to match the decision.
 The ones that failed tried to use a single approach for every situation.

 Two frameworks, two different jobs

 There are dozens of prioritization approaches.
-Most of them are variations on two core models.
-Understanding when to use each one is more important than the models themselves.
+Most are variations on two core models.
+Knowing when to use each is more important than the models themselves.

 The effort-impact grid (2x2 matrix)

 You've seen this one.
 Two axes: effort on one, impact on the other.
-Plot your items and you get four quadrants—quick wins, big bets, fill-ins, and money pits.
+Plot your items and you get four quadrants: quick wins, big bets, fill-ins, money pits.
 Simple.
 Visual.
 Fast.

 This works well when: